 We can also improve our overall reach by paying for it.
 This is called boosting a post.

 Paying for advertising is nothing new to the music industry though.
-I’ll discuss this in more detail later on, but as a brief summary things like printing posters and flyers has always been part of running a band.
+I’ll discuss this in more detail later on, but as a brief summary things like printing posters and flyers have always been part of running a band.

 Most marketers will tell you that the time of organic reach is dead.
 If you want to grow your online presence, you’re going to need to pay for it.